Amirrezagh1991/mediapipe-vision-streamlit/README.md

 ## MediaPipe Computer Vision Tasks with Streamlit

 Welcome to the MediaPipe Computer Vision Tasks Streamlit App repository!
-This app is designed to showcase and demonstrate various computer vision tasks powered by MediaPipe, a powerful framework for building real-time applications.
+This repo is designed to showcase and demonstrate various computer vision tasks powered by <a href="https://google.github.io/mediapipe/" style="text-decoration: none;">**Mediapipe**</a>, a powerful framework for building real-time applications with <a href="https://streamlit.io/" style="text-decoration: none;">**StreamLit**</a>.
 The tasks included in this repo are:

 - **Face detection**: Detect faces in images and videos, and analyze facial landmarks, expressions, and poses.
 - **Face landmark detection**: Detect face landmarks and facial expressions in images and videos.